Skip to Content

 Second: Scoop or form them into 2 inch balls.
 They will shrink slightly during cooking.

-Third: Place on a baking sheet prepped with aluminum foil or parchment paper.
-Baked until cooked through.
+Third: Place in a single layer on a baking sheet prepped with aluminum foil or parchment paper.
+Bake until cooked through.

 Fourth: Remove and cool completely.
 Freeze on a baking sheet to keep them from sticking.
-Freeze until ready to use.
+Store in an airtight container or freeze safe bag until ready to use.

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.